beaucharman/idiomatic-comments/README.md

 > Just for the record, how I like to comment my CSS, JavaScript and PHP, and similarly my HTML with consistent characteristics and structure, to maintain consistency, good communication and easy maintenance across languages.

-Just for the record, how I like to comment my CSS, JavaScript and PHP, and similarly my HTML with consistent characteristics and structure, to maintain consistency, good communication and easy maintenance across languages.

 Inspired by the awesome [github.com/necolas/idiomatic-css](https://github.com/necolas/idiomatic-css)

 ### File header